 The visible heartbeat on your inverted chest is pretty standard, especially since most of us with pectus excavatum are skinny.
 There is almost no fat between the skin and the bone structure of the ribs, which makes the heart beating even more visible.

 You don’t have to worry about it, as this is not exactly the heart you are seeing, but the tissue above the heart.
-If you want to make it less noticeable, you need to improve the pectus excavatum deformity and add muscle mass to the chest area.
+To make it less noticeable, you need to improve the pectus excavatum deformity and add muscle mass to the chest area.

-If you have any questions or concerns, don’t hesitate to get in touch with me or leave a comment in the section below.
+If you have any questions or concerns, don’t hesitate to contact me or leave a comment in the section below.
 Thank you for reading!